Running a Paid Membership Program

 Everyone’s needs are different.
 I can’t explicitly recommend every writer or photographer or YouTuber to start their own membership program.
 What I can do is tell you about my experience, and hope that it’s instructive to those readers out there who might, too, be membership-curious.

-I started the Explorers Club out of a desire for greater creative autonomy.1 I wanted to go deep on: the literature and phenomenology of walking, the anthropology and cultural geography of old pilgrimage routes in Japan, Shinto and Buddhist syncretic histories, publishing experiments, digital tool-building, our relationship with technology, et cetera, without the need for a “gatekeeper” to grant permission.
+I started SPECIAL PROJECTS out of a desire for greater creative autonomy.1 I wanted to go deep on: the literature and phenomenology of walking, the anthropology and cultural geography of old pilgrimage routes in Japan, Shinto and Buddhist syncretic histories, publishing experiments, digital tool-building, our relationship with technology, et cetera, without the need for a “gatekeeper” to grant permission.
 In truth, I had spent a big chunk of 2018 pitching magazines and largely failing to publish around those topics.
 I was frustrated.

 And yet!
 I had been publishing essays, articles, and newsletters for over a decade, building up a not-inconsiderable base of readers.
 I thought a membership program might help to do two things:

 - Formalize my relationship with some of my most fervent readers, and

 - Give me an even more robust and sustainable publishing platform.

 Even though I had a built-in base of supporters, I didn’t start the SPECIAL PROJECTS lightheartedly.2 I gave extended thought to going in-house at a publication.
 I flew to New York, met with editors.
 I spent close to two months deliberating if a membership program really was the best way to achieve my goals as a writer, photographer, and technologist.
 I planned out what a membership year could look like, built assets, tested software, arranged dozens of coffee meetings in person and on skype with friends (thank you patient friends) to solicit feedback (strategic and pragmatic) in trying to figure out how to frame my value to my audience.